ooici/siam-integration/python/README.txt

 2- If not already, run bootstrap.py to set up buildout:
 	$ python bootstrap.py

-3- Run this as many times as you change buildout.cfg and/or any parent files:
+3- Run this whenever you change setup.py, buildout.cfg and/or any parent files:
 	$ bin/buildout

 4- Run the SIAM-CI integration tests: